Greenwich House: Greenwich House Music School

-Founded in 1905, Greenwich House Music School is a true community based arts school located.
-The School was the result of a growing Italian population with a strong musical tradition at the turn of the 20th century in the Village.
-Started as a place for immigrant children Greenwich House Music School now provides music, art and dance education for both children and adults.
-About 40 faculty members provide group and individual instruction for a variety of instruments including piano, strings, guitar, harp, percussion, woodwinds, brass and Suzuki Violin.
+Founded in 1905, Greenwich House Music School was founded as a place for immigrant children and now provides music, art, and dance education for both children and adults.
+About 40 faculty members provide group and individual instruction for a variety of instruments, including piano, strings, guitar, harp, percussion, woodwinds, brass and Suzuki Violin.
 In addition to music, early childhood classes are offered in music and art.
 Dance classes are also available at the school.

 The Renee Weiler Concert Hall on the school's second floor hosts a variety of performances throughout the year.
 Notable performers who have passed through the concert hall include Meredith Monk, Hilary Hahn, John Cage, David Amram, Tim Berne and Ruth Laredo.
 Notable faculty members include long time Piano Chair, German Diez (1924-2014), Morton Subotnick, sometimes referred to as the grandfather of Electronic Music, and current faculty Brandee Younger, jazz harpist.
 Notable alumni include Bobby Lopez, the Tony, Grammy, Emmy and Academy Award-winning composer for the movie Frozen, Avenue Q and Book of Mormon, as well as Erika Nickrenz of the Eroica Trio.

-Greenwich House Music School was named by CBS New York as one of the best music schools for adults in New York City, and is a member of the National Guild for Community Arts Education.
+Greenwich House Music School is a member of the National Guild for Community Arts Education.